 WHAT ARE THE RISKS?

-Although Lift Plastic Surgery is home to some of Houston’s top facelift surgeons who take every precaution during surgery, the nerves that control the muscles and movement of the face are at risk for injury during the procedure because they are so close to the skin.
+Although every precaution is taken during surgery, the nerves that control the muscles and movement of the face are at risk for injury during the procedure because they are so close to the skin.

 If an injury does occur, it is usually not permanent.
 However, the nerves may take several months to recover.
 During this time, there may be weakness to the involved area of the face.
 The potential for nerve injury is greater in a repeat facelift because scarring makes the nerves harder to see, or may displace them into an unnatural position.
 The face is very vascular, so bleeding is also a risk after surgery, particularly if the blood pressure is not well controlled.
 This is very important in the first week after surgery, especially the first 24 hours.
 A collection of blood under the skin can cause potential wound healing, infection, or skin death.
 This is why we ask you to spend the first night after surgery in the hospital and to limit your activity level.